Lucky Charms: History

 The oat cereal was not originally sugar-coated.
 After initial sales failed to meet expectations, the oats were sugar-coated, and the cereal's success grew.
 Piggy banks and plastic watches were introduced as cereal box send-away prizes as a marketing tactic to increase sales.
 The recipe for the cereal remained unchanged until the introduction of a new flavor: Chocolate Lucky Charms, in 2005.
 Later in 2012, General Mills introduced "Lucky Charms Marshmallow Treats".

 Following the product launch, the General Mills marketing department found that sales performed dramatically better if the composition of the marbits changed periodically.
 Various features of the marbits were modified to maximize their appeal to young consumers.
 Over the years, over 40 limited edition features such as Winter Lucky Charms, Olympic-themed Lucky Charms, and Lucky Charms featuring marshmallow landmarks from around the world were created to drive consumer demands.
 In focus groups and market research, more brightly colored charms resulted in better sales than did dull or pastel colors.
 Currently, General Mills conducts "concept-ideation" studies on Lucky Charms.

 In April 2022, the FDA opened an investigation into whether Lucky Charms was making people ill after receiving reports from over 100 people that it caused nausea, vomiting and other symptoms.
-A food safety website iwaspoisoned.com separately documented over 3,000 similar complaints from all over the United States and Canada that started trending upwards in 2021.
+A food safety website iwaspoisoned.com separately documented over 3,000 similar complaints from all over the United States and Canada that started trending upward in 2021.
+In September 2022, the FDA said it found no pathogen or cause behind 558 self-reported cases of illness “despite extensive testing for numerous potential microbial and chemical adulterants.”